 - How extensive testing helped Stoke determine the best social strategy that resonated with the Summit audience

-- Why unique site visitors increased by 80%
+- Why unique Adobe site visitors increased by 80%

-Adobe has a wide audience, so when they came to Stoke for help managing their social campaign strategy for Adobe Summit 2018, we had to be deliberate with how we would add value to their existing reach.
+Adobe has a broad audience, so when they came to Stoke for help managing their social campaign strategy for Adobe Summit 2018, we had to be deliberate on how we would add value to their existing reach.

 “Our number one goal for the Summit Social campaign is to reach audiences that haven’t been tapped by Adobe’s email and customer lists,” says Debbie Brannelly, Stoke account manager.
 “The measurement of that goal is how many new, unique visitors we can drive to the Summit landing page.”
 And the numbers don’t lie.
 As of late February, the number of unique visitors to the site is up 80 percent compared to last year.